-Launched in 2018, our new, faster, less-expensive MBA requires only 39 credits.
-The MBA program is open to students with any type of bachelor's degree.
+Iona’s new, faster, less-expensive MBA requires only 39 credits and is open to students with any type of bachelor's degree.

 Additionally, Iona does not require a GMAT for applicants into the MBA program.

-Iona's MBA can be taken at the pace you select.
-Full-time students take 9-12 credits per term and typically complete the degree in 12 months.
+Iona's MBA will give you the comprehensive strategies you need to enhance your career and can be taken at the pace you select.
+Full-time students take 9 credits per term and typically complete the degree in 12 months.
 Part-time students typically take 6 credits per term and can complete the degree in 20 months.

 The program offers rolling admission, so students can enter the program at any of five terms during the year – June, July, August, November or February.

 Beginning November 2019, the MBA program can be completed fully online!
 Students can experience the benefits of the in-person MBA with the flexibility of online courses.